 Feminist Studies (doula) Cohorts

-For the fall of 2020 and Spring of 2021, I am on Sabbatical from offering these intensive trainings as I birth my next book.
+For the fall/winter of 2020, I am on Sabbatical from offering these intensive trainings as I birth my next book.

 ~Dr. Kimberly B. George